raspberrypilearning/getting-started-with-picamera/en/step_5.md

     `alpha` can be any value between `0` and `255`.

-    **Tip -** setting the alpha is a good idea because you will be able to see if any error occur in your program while the preview is on.
+    **Tip -** setting the alpha is a good idea because you will be able to see if any errors occur in your program while the preview is on.